albertus82/jface-utils/README.md

 	@Override
 	public FieldEditor createFieldEditor(Composite parent) {
-		return fieldEditorFactory.createFieldEditor(fieldEditorType, getConfigurationKey(), getLabel(), parent, fieldEditorData);
+		return fieldEditorFactory.createFieldEditor(getName(), getLabel(), parent, fieldEditorDetails);
 	}
 }
 ```

-You can surely improve this code, for example introducing localization, autodetermining `configurationKey` values using the enum names, adding an overloaded constructor that doesn't require the `fieldEditorData` argument, and so on.
-This example makes use of [`PreferenceData`](src/main/java/it/albertus/jface/preference/PreferenceData.java) and [`FieldEditorData`](src/main/java/it/albertus/jface/preference/FieldEditorData.java) helper classes and their respective builders.
+You can surely improve this code, for example introducing localization and autodetermining `name` values using the enum names.
+This example makes use of [`PreferenceDetails`](src/main/java/it/albertus/jface/preference/PreferenceDetails.java) and [`FieldEditorDetails`](src/main/java/it/albertus/jface/preference/FieldEditorDetails.java) helper classes and their respective builders.

 ### [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) extension